-They contain lots of fiber, carbs and some essential vitamins and minerals.
+They contain lots of fiber and carbs as well as some essential vitamins and minerals.

 On the other hand, bananas are low in both fat and protein.

-Bottom Line: Bananas contain carbs, fiber, some essential nutrients and antioxidants.
-A medium-sized banana provides 105 calories.
+Bananas contain carbs, fiber, and some essential nutrients and antioxidants.
+A medium banana provides about 105 calories.

 Calorie for calorie, bananas contain a lot of fiber.

-One study measured the food intake of 252 women for 20 months.
-It found that for every extra gram of fiber the women ate per day, their body weight was around 0.55 lbs (0.25 kg) lower (15).
+One study from 2009 measured the food intake of 252 women for 20 months.
+The researchers found that for every extra gram of fiber the women ate per day, their body weight was around 0.55 pounds (0.25 kg) lower (

-This effect is thought to occur because fiber makes you feel full for longer, which may help you eat fewer calories over the long term.
+Scientists believe this may occur because fiber makes you feel full longer, which may help you eat fewer calories in the long term.

-Bottom Line: Bananas are a good source of fiber.
-A high fiber intake has been linked to reduced body weight and a number of health benefits.
+Bananas are a good source of fiber.
+A high fiber intake has been linked to reduced body weight and a number of other health benefits.

 The type of carbs in a banana depends on how ripe it is.

-Unripe, green bananas are high in starch and resistant starch, while ripe, yellow bananas contain mostly sugars.
+Unripe green bananas are high in starch and resistant starch, while ripe yellow bananas contain mostly naturally occurring sugars.

-Bottom Line: Green (unripe) bananas contain resistant starch, which has been linked to weight loss and reduced blood sugar levels.
+Green unripe bananas contain resistant starch, which has been linked to weight loss and reduced blood sugar levels.

 The glycemic index (GI) is a measure of how much foods raise blood sugar levels.
 If a food scores lower than 55, it’s considered to have a low GI.
-56–69 is medium, while a score above 70 is high.
+A score of 56–69 is medium, and 70 or above is high.

 Foods with more slowly absorbed carbs have a lower GI and keep your blood sugar levels stable.
-Since bananas are 90% carbs, they’re sometimes considered to be a high-sugar fruit that could spike your blood sugar.
+Since bananas are 90% carbs, they’re sometimes considered a high sugar fruit that could spike your blood sugar.

 However, the GI score of bananas is 42–62, depending on ripeness.
-This makes them low to medium on the glycemic index (42).
+This means they’re low to medium on the glycemic index (31).